nasa/cumulus/docs/features/backup_and_restore.md

 #### Re-migration

-In Cumulus version 3 the Postgres database is not the primary data store - as such, the simplest recovery approach is to re-deploy your database instance (e.g. your RDS cluster) and re-run the database data migration module to migrate Collections, Providers, etc, from a (possibly recovered
+The Postgres database is not the primary data store - as such, the simplest recovery approach is to re-deploy your database instance (e.g. your RDS cluster) and re-run the database data migration module to migrate Collections, Providers, etc, from a (possibly recovered